Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables: Introduction

 \section{Introduction}

-Estimating causal effects of continuous treatments is a common problem in practice, for example, in studying dose response relationships.
+Estimating causal effects of continuous treatments is a common problem in practice, for example, in studying dose-response relationships.
 This problem has been extensively investigated in the literature.
-For instance, \citet{hirano2004propensity,ImaiVanDyk2004,GalvaoWang2015} adapted generalized propensity score–based approaches to handle continuous treatments. \citet{DiazVanderLaan2013} considered global modeling of the dose-response function (DRF) and developed a doubly robust substitution estimator of the risk.
+For instance, \citet{hirano2004propensity,ImaiVanDyk2004,GalvaoWang2015} adapted generalized propensity score-based approaches to handle continuous treatments. \citet{DiazVanderLaan2013} considered global modeling of the average dose-response function (ADRF) and developed a doubly robust substitution estimator of the risk.

-More recently, \citet{kennedy2017non} propose a doubly robust influence function for estimating the DRF using kernel regression techniques, whereas \citet{SemenovaChernozhukov2021,Colangelo16072025} develop doubly robust estimators for DRFs within the debiased machine learning (DML) framework \citep{kennedy2016semiparametric,Chernozhukov2018}.
+More recently, \citet{kennedy2017non} propose a doubly robust influence function for estimating the ADRF using kernel regression techniques, whereas \citet{SemenovaChernozhukov2021,Colangelo16072025} develop doubly robust estimators for ADRFs within the debiased machine learning (DML) framework \citep{Chernozhukov2018}.
 Furthermore, \citet{bonvini2022fastconvergenceratesdoseresponse} summarize and generalize these approaches, allowing full exploitation of the smoothness of the target curve and achieving the oracle convergence rate even when the nuisance functions must be estimated.
-Moreover, \citet{FongHazlettImai2018,HulingGreiferChen2023} study covariate balancing and independence weights for estimating the DRF, \citet{ai2022estimation} estimate the counterfactual distribution and quantile functions in continuous treatment models, and \citet{huang2023nonparametric} estimate the continuous treatment effect with measurement error.
+Moreover, \citet{FongHazlettImai2018,HulingGreiferChen2023} study covariate balancing and independence weights for estimating the ADRF, \citet{ai2022estimation} estimate the counterfactual distribution and quantile functions in continuous treatment models, and \citet{huang2023nonparametric} estimate the continuous treatment effect with measurement error.